 These range from server meltdowns, to storage failures to communications breakdowns, to power failures.

 Probably the most common type of disaster, a user accidentally deleting anything from one file to a whole database, or an update applied to a database that erases data or crashes the database server.
-While these might seem more backup rather than DR issues, migrating servers from one cloud to another or to an offsite server make them DR scenarios.
+While these might seem more backup rather than DR issues, migrating servers from one cloud to another or to an offsite server make them disaster recovery scenarios.

 One thinks first of flooding or hurricanes, but wildfires, earthquakes, tsunamis, landslides, even things like cicadas bursting out from beneath the basement have all caused data loss or system unavailability.
 The end results might include power loss for extended periods, destruction of the data center, evacuation of personnel (or personnel unable to get to work), loss of network connectivity, or even destruction of a large area, including branch offices, power, phone and other utilities.